 All reasonable adjustments are made to ensure that the needs of children are met during external tests and assessments.
 This must be supported from professional advice and meet statutory criteria.

-The Headteacher and Special Educational Needs and Disability Co-ordinator update the provision map at an individual and group level to ensure that appropriate resources are allocated to best meet children’s development.
+The school regularly updates the provision map at an individual and group level to ensure that appropriate resources are allocated to best meet children’s development.

 In the Nursery, Early Years and Foundation Stage guidance is followed to provide practitioners with the areas of learning that should be developed within the child’s current age range. activities and routines are adapted to meet the needs of each individual child so that they can access their next developmental stages be it planned or unplanned through activities with the staff or in individual play time with the staff.